bokub/rgb-light-card/README.md

 Otherwise, follow these simple steps:

-1. In your home assistant, go to the `/config/lovelace/resources` page, or navigate to Configuration > Lovelace Dashboards > Resources tab
+1. In your home assistant, go to the `/config/lovelace/resources` page, or navigate to Configuration > Dashboards > Resources tab

 2. Click the **+** button